Good content is good business.

 Strictly speaking, anyway, especially for teams blessed with an SEO specialist.

-So, knowing how to conduct basic keyword analysis and having basic knowledge of SEO is a great plus — and sometimes even a necessity — for a content writer.
+So, knowing how to conduct basic keyword research and having basic knowledge of SEO content writing is a great plus — and sometimes even a necessity — for a content writer.

 Ideally, a good web content writer should be able to: